w3c/wai-components/content/index.fr.md

 ---
 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
-You do not need to translate the instructions after #.
+You do not need to translate the instructions after "#".

-title: Composantes essentielles de l’accessibilité du Web # Do not translate "title:".
-Do translate the text after "title:".
+# In this first section, do not translate the words before a colon.
+For example, do not translate "title:".
+Do translate the text after "title:"

+title: Composantes essentielles de l’accessibilité du Web
 nav_title: "Composantes de l'accessibilité du Web" # A short title that is used in the navigation

-lang: fr   # Change "en" to the translated language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
+lang: fr   # Change "en" to the translated language shortcode
 last_updated: 2019-06-21   # Put the date of this translation YYYY-MM-DD (with month in the middle)

 translators:
-- name: "@code-elegant"   # Replace @@ with translator name
+- name: "@code-elegant"
-# - name: "@@"   # Replace @@ with name, or delete this line if not multiple translators
-# contributors:
+contributors:
-# - name: "@@"   # Replace @@ with contributor name, or delete this line if none
-# - name: "@@"   # Replace @@ with name, or delete this line if not multiple contributors

-ref: /fundamentals/components/   # Do not change this
-layout: default
+- name: "Rémi Bétin"

 github:
   repository: w3c/wai-components
-  path: index.fr.md   # Add the language shortcode to the middle of the filename, for example index.fr.md
+  path: content/index.fr.md   # Add the language shortcode to the middle of the filename, for example content/index.fr.md

-permalink: /fundamentals/components/fr   # Add the language shortcode to the end; for example /fundamentals/components/fr
+permalink: /fundamentals/components/fr   # Add the language shortcode to the end; for example /path/to/file/fr
+ref: /fundamentals/components/   # Do not change this

 feedbackmail: wai@w3.org

+# In the footer below:
+# Do not change the dates
-footer: >   # Translate all the words below, including "Date:" and "Editor:".
-Do not change these dates.
+# Translate the other words, including "Date:" and "Editor:"
+# Translate the Working Group name.
+Leave the Working Group acronym in English.
+footer: >
   <p>
     <strong>Autorisation d’exploitation&nbsp;:</strong>
     Vous pouvez utiliser les images de cette page pour l’éducation à l’accessibilité et sa sensibilisation si vous&nbsp;:<br>